Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 A lot of winter boots are built to keep out snow and slush first, with support treated like an afterthought.
 That is how you end up with a boot that is warm and waterproof but still manages to annoy your heel every time you walk to the mailbox.

 Flat, stiff boots can increase strain through the arch and heel, especially on hard frozen ground or when you start doing that awkward cautious “don’t slip, don’t slip, don’t slip” winter walk.
-Supportive shoes and inserts are commonly part of conservative plantar fasciitis care, which is exactly why boot choice matters.
+Supportive shoes, stretching, and inserts or orthotics are commonly recommended as part of conservative plantar fasciitis care, which is exactly why boot choice matters.

 References: